God Blesses Abundantly in Judgment

 Get out of the worldly mindset and get God's mindset.
 Click here.

 If you correct them, they first look at your lot in life.
 Are you financially well off?
 How much money is in your bank?
 How big is your house?
-Or how big is your ministry?
+Or how big and moneyed is your ministry?
 How much do you make?
 If you have something to show, then you must be in the right track.
 They might listen.
-If not, they won't believe a thing you say.
+If you don't have anything material to show them, they won't believe a thing you say.
 They may be "touched" or "blessed" by the message, but they won't buy it.

 The problem is when the righteous get confused with God's judgment.
-And sometimes it can get crazy, like in the case of Job when he seemed accursed (when in fact God delighted in him), thinking that God was punishing him.
+And sometimes it can get crazy, like in the case of Job when he seemed accursed (when in fact God delighted in him), thinking that God hated him so much.
 And also Jesus when he was crucified and cried, "Why are you abandoning me?" (when in fact God was "well pleased" with him).
 And look at how the Psalmist Asaph put it:

 I had nearly lost my foothold.